FriedrichtenHagen/tictactoe/README.md

 ## Lessons learned:
 This project was a great exercise in javascript.
 I was able to use my existing knowledge about DOM manipulation.
-A module function was used to keep all internal functions private.
+A module was used to keep all internal functions private.
 Objects for the board and the players are used to store information.
 Furthermore, I used the recursive minimax algorithm, which was a fun challenge.